 Problem routing to

 If this is only occurring with a specific service, check for event "problem routing to" on the Associated Logs tab in the Gateway Audit Log.Typically the routing is the last thing that is being done in a policy.
 When "problem routing to" is caught in the Associated Log, this means the request made it through all of the API Gateway security checks, but there was a problem routing the request to the backend application or service.
-In other words, there is either a network issue or an issue with the application or service.
+The "problem routing to" event may identify the issue (network issue, application issue, certificate not trusted, et cetera).

 Read timed out